kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- Grim Hollow - Consume Mind spell
 	- Valindra and Ria
 		- not much to say - Ria seems irritated.
 Valindra asked for tea.
+	- Valindra and Perse
+		- She asked about my history, what it was like.
+I told her much about it.
+Love, ruling, our son.